isomerpages/nlb-silas/_document-library/category/authority-control.md

 - NACO (Program for Cooperative Cataloguing)
 	- {:target="_blank"}
 	- This is the official NACO Home Page.
 It comprises all the useful information relating to NACO and gaining access to NACO Participants Manual (3rd ed.), including NACO FAQs; series information for NACO participants; literary author numbers in NARs (053); links of interest; documentation, tools, rules, etc. Even LCRI’s Cataloger’s Desktop is acting up.
-- Web World of Authority Control
-	- {:target="_blank"}
-	- This is a bibliography listing that includes tools, thesauri, Library of Congress sites, articles, workshops, journals, ALA committees, listservs, libraries and vendors that deals with authority control.
-This list is an attempt to help Authority Control Librarians and other librarians to do authority work more efficiency.

 <hr>